 Let’s be real for a second, Canada is one place where you shouldn’t take your online privacy for granted.

 Allow me to explain…

-If you ask you to picture Canada, what comes to your mind?
+If I ask you to picture Canada, what comes to your mind?
 Friendly people, heavenly scenery and mouthwatering maple syrup right?

-But what if I told you that there is a darker side to the country existence.
+But what if I told you that there is a darker side to the country’s existence.